SashiNat/Aaas-Count-Motility-FE-MVP/README.md

    - Non-moving
 4. Output a CSV with per-frame statistics
 5. (Bonus) Visualize bounding boxes or trajectories
+6. ---

+### 🟡 Bonus (Optional, Not Required)

+If you're familiar with basic Python front-end frameworks like **Streamlit** or **Flask**, you may optionally build a UI to:

+- Upload `.mp4` video file
+- Trigger the analysis
+- Display the report table in the browser
+- Show download buttons for CSV or annotated video

+This is **not required** for evaluation, but is a plus if completed.

+---

 ## Dataset
 👉 You can download real sperm motility videos from the public [VISEM dataset](https://zenodo.org/record/7293726).